 - Eating or drinking too quickly often causes hiccups.

 - They usually resolve on their own with no medical intervention.

 - Hiccups affect everyone, from babies to older adults.

 Below are some tips and home remedies for dealing with a bout of hiccups.
-All of these are ideas recommended by the NHS and CDC:

 Breathing and posture

 Regardless of where they are when hiccups begin, people can try:

 - breathing in and holding the breath for about

 10 seconds, then inhaling two more times before exhaling

 - breathing into a paper bag but taking care not to cover the head with the bag